๐Ÿ’ฐ Used Launch Monitors: Worth It?

 It can be, if you buy the right model and check it thoroughly.
 Radar-based units (Garmin R10, FlightScope Mevo+) are the safest used buys because they have no fragile camera components.
 Camera-based units carry more risk.
 Always test the unit in person when possible, and use platforms with buyer protection (eBay, Amazon Renewed) for online purchases.

-We don't recommend it.
+It's not recommended.
 The MLM2Pro uses a dual-camera system that requires precise factory calibration.
-Used units frequently develop alignment issues that cause inaccurate readings, and you can't recalibrate at home.
-The savings aren't worth the risk.
+Used units can develop alignment issues that cause inaccurate readings, and recalibration is not a field fix.
+The savings aren't worth the accuracy risk.
 If you want an MLM2Pro, buy it new with warranty.